All Episodes

 Donald Trump Jr. is transparent.

-Uh no, because I'm not getting any answers from you.
+No, because I'm not getting any answers from you.

-I'm answering you.
+I'm answering you every time.

 No, you're responding.

-But I think it's funny that you have enough time in the White House, which is apparently you're so busy, you're able to sit around reading Hilson numbers with really good prep from my team because the White House press team is superb.
+But I think it's funny that you have enough time in the White House, which is apparently you're so busy, you're able to sit around reading Nielsen numbers.

 You know, you can't make this stuff up, can you?